-Testosterone serves several important roles in the male body, which is why many are intrigued about the possible benefits of undergoing testosterone replacement therapy (TRT).
+Testosterone plays several important roles in the male body, which is why many are intrigued about the possible benefits of undergoing testosterone replacement therapy (TRT).

-The hormone is crucial in keeping away depression since it acts on brain receptors that control mood.
-This is why older men are at risk of suffering from depressive symptoms, given their declining testosterone levels.
+Testosterone is crucial in keeping depression away as it acts on brain receptors that control mood.
+This is one reason why older men are at a higher risk of suffering from depressive symptoms, given their declining testosterone levels.

-Energy, which is closely related to motivation, is also affected whenever there isn’t enough supply of the hormone.
-If you’re feeling tired even after you’ve slept an entire night, you might be suffering from low testosterone.
+Energy, which is closely related to motivation, is also impaired whenever you don't have enough of this hormone.
+If you’re feeling tired even after you’ve slept through the whole night, you might be suffering from low testosterone.

-As for muscle mass, well, testosterone is anabolic, meaning it increases the amount of protein within the muscles.
+As for muscle mass, well, testosterone is an anabolic hormone, meaning it promotes muscle growth.
 Many synthetic steroids are actually designed specifically to mimic the action of testosterone.

 Surely, testosterone gels are the top pick among those afraid of needles.
-Despite being non-invasive, they work sufficiently well and they’re quite safe to use (getting too much testosterone is unlikely).
+Despite being non-invasive, they work well enough and they’re quite safe to use (overdosing on gels is unlikely).

 There are, of course, downsides to using gels for TRT.
-Aside from the issue of convenience (getting your skin wet after application isn’t an option), there’s the need to shower right before putting it on.
+Aside from the issue of convenience (you'll have to keep your skin dry for a while after application), there’s the need to shower right before putting it on.

-While it offers several noteworthy advantages, TRT does come with its own set of potential downsides.
-Swelling (particularly in the chest and ankles) and acne outbreaks are among the most common side effects of TRT.
+While it offers several noteworthy benefits, TRT comes with its own set of potential downsides.
+The most common side effects of TRT include acne outbreaks and swelling, particularly in the chest area and ankles.

-As for long-term issues, TRT may increase risks of heart disease as well as prostate cancer.
-While there isn’t enough studies to better understand the specifics of these risks, it’s still important to take note of them.
+As for long-term issues, TRT may increase the risk of developing heart disease and prostate cancer.
+While there aren’t enough studies to better understand the details of these risks, it’s still important to keep them in mind.

-Increasing your testosterone levels comes with the risk of excessively boosting your production of red blood cells.
-Unnaturally high red blood cell counts translate to bigger chances of getting blood clots.
+Significantly increasing your testosterone level comes with the risk of excessively boosting your production of red blood cells.
+Unnaturally high red blood cell levels lead to a higher risk of forming blood clots.

-Note that dosages for testosterone, in cases where the hormone’s levels aren’t abnormally low to begin with, have not been established.
+Note that optimal testosterone dosages have not been established, especially for cases when the hormone’s levels aren’t too low to begin with.
 Experts are still trying to learn more about the pros and cons of non-therapeutic TRT.